Ooggle/qualif-ec2-2022-esaip/stegano/perfect_sound_box/readme.md

-After opening the mystic chest in his conquest of the Water Temple, Link found a weird sound box in it.
+After opening the mystic chest in his conquest of the Fire Temple, Link found a weird sound box in it.

 Help him find what it is hidding!